 The Green Party will re-establish Canada among the global leaders in peace-building, peacekeeping, and international diplomacy.
-We were proud of Canada's decision to say "no" to joining the U.S. invasion of Iraq.
 We believe our foreign policy objectives must include multilateral disarmament, particularly nuclear disarmament, and support for United Nations peacekeeping operations.

-The Canadian government strayed from those principles in backing military action in Libya and again in Iraq.
+We strayed from those principles in backing military action in Libya and again in Iraq.
 Only the Green Party opposed both those missions in the House of Commons.